GoogleCloudPlatform/community/tutorials/monitoring-jvm-metrics-gke/index.md

 1. Add the charts to a new dashboard.

-After letting your application running for a while, your dashboard should look like this:
+After letting your application running for a while, your dashboard should look similar to this:

 ![JVM metrics](https://storage.googleapis.com/gcp-community/tutorials/monitoring-jvm-metrics-gke/cloud_monitoring_jvm_dashboard.png)